Guidelines for health practitioners

 The guidelines for health practitioners will assist practitioners to discuss screening options in a nationally consistent and safe way, and provide pregnant people and whānau with information to make an informed decision about screening.
 The guidelines are intended for all practitioners involved in aspects of antenatal screening for Down syndrome and other conditions.

-Read the Antenatal screening for Down syndrome and other conditions: Guidelines for health practitioners (PDF, 2.6MB)
+• The Antenatal screening for Down syndrome and other conditions: Guidelines for health practitioners have been updated.

 From 1 March 2023, the following changes were implemented: